isomerpages/moe-rivervalleyhigh/_information/MOE Sexuality Education in Schools (JC).md

 **Information for Parents**

 8 \.
-Parents may opt their children out of Sexuality Education and/or supplementary sexuality education programmes by MOE-approved external providers.<br>
+Parents may opt their children out of Sexuality Education and/or supplementary sexuality education programmes by MOE-approved external providers.

 9 \.
 Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
 This form will be distributed to parents at the start of the year, either through Parents Gateway and FormSG or hard copy ([Annex A](/files/Annex%20A_Opt-out%20form_Sexuality%20Education%202022%20(1).pdf)).
-The completed form is to be submitted by 25/02/2022 Friday.<br>
+The completed form is to be submitted by 25/02/2022 Friday.

 10 \.
 Parents who wish to opt their children out of the **_eTeens_** **programme** need to complete an opt-out form.
 This form will be distributed to parents at the start of the year, either through Parents Gateway and FormSG or hard copy ([Annex B](/files/Annex%20B_Opt-out%20form_eTeens%202022.pdf)).
 The completed form is to be submitted by 25/02/2022 Friday.

 11 \.
-Parents can contact the school at 65678115 or [rvhs@moe.edu.sg](mailto:rvhs@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.<br>
+Parents can contact the school at 65678115 or [rvhs@moe.edu.sg](mailto:rvhs@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.

 12 \.
 Parents, who wish to attend the school sexuality education lessons, should contact the school to make the necessary arrangements.